szabolcsdombi/zengl/README.md

 ZenGL is a low level graphics library.
 Works on all platforms including the browser.

-ZenGL provides a developer friendly interface to OpenGL.

 ## Description

 - **Context** is the root object to access OpenGL